In 2018, Practical Action published Managing Humanitarian Innovation: The Cutting Edge of Aid, a collection of contributions on how to do innovation.

-What is lost with a focus on pragmatic action and problem-solving is the reflex to ask questions like those posed by Jenny Pearce who asks NGOs to think about what and who the work is for; Liisa Malkii who explores the humanitarian “need to help” (Malkii 2015); or Audre Lorde who recognises the overlaps of excitement and power, or what life is like when work is full of “sensation without feeling” (Lorde 1978); or those who see a language that allows us to “misunderstand or put off the need for long-lasting systemic and structural change” (Vega 2015).
+What is lost with a focus on pragmatic action and problem-solving is the reflex to ask questions like those posed by Jenny Pearce twenty years ago when she asked NGOs to think about what and who the work is for; or the anthropologist Liisa Malkii who explores the humanitarian “need to help” (Malkii 2015); or Audre Lorde who recognises the overlaps of excitement and power and what life becomes when work is full of “sensation without feeling” (Lorde 1978); or those who see a language that allows us to “misunderstand or put off the need for long-lasting systemic and structural change” (Vega 2015).

 Indeed, some thinkers see this “ideology of pragmatism” as “NGOization” or ways of thinking that “compartmentalize the world into ‘issues,’ and ‘projects’ and undermine and contain critical thinking” (Choudry 2012).